aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/65-adding-mysql/10-app-nuget-and-appsettings.en.md

 pre = "<b>6.1. </b>"
 +++
 -->

+> This chapter assumes that MySQL is installed locally.

-### Adding MySQL Library to the Application via NuGet
+#### Adding MySQL Library to the Application via NuGet

 1. Please start with marking "UnicornStore" project as a *Startup Project* in Visual Studio.
 1. Open "Package Manager Console" by selecting it from the "View | Other Windows" menu.